friendsofgo/killgrave/README.md

         path with configuration file
   -host string
-        if you run your server on a different host (default "localhost") -imposters string
+        if you run your server on a different host (default "localhost") -impostors string
-        directory where your imposters are saved (default "imposters") -port int
+        directory where your impostors are saved (default "impostors") -port int
         port to run the server (default 3000) -proxy-mode string